 - A crossed eye or double vision, either of which may indicate a neurological problem such as a stroke.

 - Eye pain can be the result of an infection, abrasion, increased eye pressure, or other serious concern.
 When pain accompanies nausea, vomiting, headache or the appearance of halos around lights, it might be the result of acute glaucoma.

 - Flashes of light can occur when the retina is detaching.

 - Sudden eye discharge or redness in one or both eyes occurs when the eye is infected.

-Absolute Companion Care, who provides top rated home care in Towson, MD, is always available to assist elders in maintaining optimum eye health.
-We can provide transportation and accompaniment to medical appointments, procedures, and checkups, track any changes in eye health so that they’re addressed immediately, reduce fall risks in the home for those with vision problems, and so much more.
+Absolute Companion Care, providers of top-rated home care Towson, MD and the surrounding areas trust most, is always available to assist elders in maintaining optimum eye health.
+We can provide transportation and accompaniment to medical appointments, procedures, and checkups, track any changes in eye health so that they’re addressed immediately, reduce fall risks in the home for those with senior vision issues, and so much more.